bernatalcudia/bernatalcudia/README.md

 <h2 align="left">Hi 👋!
-My name is Bernat Alcudia and I'm a Full Stack Junior, from Valencia</h2>
+My name is Bernat Alcudia and I'm a Full Stack, from Valencia</h2>

 ###